playbball212/MetricData/README.md

         **1.)
 Create a Metric -**

             _Time Complexity will be O(N * log(MAX(V[M]) )_ because we are peforming N Puts on a HashMap which will take constant time given the equal distribution of keys .
 We are also performing N adds into an arraylist which will also be  constant time.
 Unless There is a capacity increase but the amortized cost  of adding is O(1).
              We are also adding elements to a min heap data structure which will take log(MAX(V[M]).
-The Heap is maintaing order